alexpredus00/TIcTacToe/README.md

 # Tic-Tac-Toe

-A website where you can play Tic-Tac-Toe against a bot.
+A website where you can show off your Tic-Tac-Toe skills against a bot.
 The first person (or robot) to win 3 rounds wins the game.

 Made with the objective of practicing factory patterns and module patterns in Javascript.